 Key Factors to Consider When Buying a Condo as an Investment

 When shopping around for the condo that suits your taste, there are some factors that you should pay attention to.
-Financing, location, amenities, occasional expenses and unknown risks are a few of the considerations which may impact your decision.
+Financing, location, design and layout, amenities, occasional expenses and unknown risks are a few of the considerations which may impact your decision.

 Often we are tempted to purchase based solely on the price.
 But when it comes to purchasing property one should assess the purchase price based on the price per square foot.
 For example, a 1000 square foot condo may be priced at $125,000, but a 500 square foot condo may be priced at $100,000.
 Which is the better deal?
 Yes, the 500 square foot condo has a cheaper purchase price, but at $200 per square foot it’s more expensive than the $125 per square foot of the 1,000 square foot condo.
 The purchase price may also factor in legal fees, which in turn may impact your choice of financing.